mfreiholz/Qt-Advanced-Docking-System/doc/user-guide.md

 ### `FloatingContainerForceQWidgetTitleBar` (Linux only)

-If your window manager (i.e. KWin) does not properly support native floating windows, the docking library falls back to QWidget based titlebars for floating widgets.
+If your window manager (i.e. KWin) does not properly support native floating windows, the docking library falls back to QWidget based floating widget title bars.

 ![FloatingContainerForceNativeTitleBar false](cfg_flag_FloatingContainerForceNativeTitleBar_false.png)

-If you would like to overwrite autodetection, thne you can activate this flag to force QWidget based titlebars.
+If you would like to overwrite autodetection, then you can activate this flag to force QWidget based title bars.
 You can overwrite autodetection and this flag, if you set the environment variable `ADS_UseNativeTitle` to 0 or 1.

 ## Central Widget